College tuition in the United States: Overview of tuition rates in the U.S.

-The United States has one of the most expensive higher education systems in the world, and also one of the most successful in terms of the boost to earnings from higher education.
-Public colleges have no control over one major revenue source — the state.
-In 2016–17, the average cost of annual tuition in the United States ranged from $9,700 for public four-year institutions to $33,500 for private four-year institutions.
-Private colleges increased their tuition by an average of 1.7 percent in 2016–17, the smallest rise in four decades, according to the U.S. Consumer Price Index.
-The average college tuition has decreased in the 2020-2021 school year in both private and public schools.
-Due to the high price of college tuitions about 43 percent of students have to reject their first choice of schools.
+The United States has one of the most expensive higher education systems in the world, Public colleges have no control over one major revenue source: the state budget.
+In 2023–24, the weighted average list price for annual tuition in the United States ranged from an average of $11,260 for in-state students at public four-year institutions to $41,540 for private four-year institutions.
+Due to the high price of college tuition, about 43 percent of students reject their first choice of schools.

+Tuition and fees do not include the cost of housing and food.
+For most students in the US, the cost of living away from home, whether in a dorm room or by renting an apartment, would exceed the cost of tuition and fees.
+In the 2024–2025 school year, estimated cost of undergraduate room and board ranges from $13,000 to $15,000 for both public and private four year institutions.